Understanding The MTHFR Gene: How An MTHFR Mutation Could Affect Your Mental Health

 According to the Centers for Disease Control (CDC), folic acid is the only type of folate shown to prevent neural tube defects.
 If you have an MTHFR gene variant or mutation and are pregnant or planning to conceive, your doctor may recommend consuming more folic acid, the most common folate (the natural form of Vitamin B9) found in many vitamins and supplements.

-To consume folate naturally, focus on eating dark, leafy green vegetables, beans, peanuts, sunflower seeds, and whole grains.
+Most people who have high levels of homocysteine in the body don’t consume enough folic acid.
+To consume a form of folate naturally, focus on eating dark, leafy green vegetables, beans, peanuts, sunflower seeds, and whole grains.
 While a well-balanced, folate-rich diet is essential, folic acid, added to supplements and enriched foods, is better absorbed by the body than the folate found in foods.

 Focus on your mental and physical health